deploring/COS80007-Assignment-1/readme.txt

      * At least fifteen words are used.

-If there is any mistake detected by the software, the software will give the student clues by underlining for 4 seconds the areas affected by mistakes or errors; if the correction is done in less than 10 sec, half of the allotted marks will be awarded.
+If there is any mistake detected by the software, the software will give the student clues by prompting them with the errors the program has detected; if the correction is done in less than 10 sec, half of the allotted marks will be awarded.

 +++++++++++++++++++++++++++++++
 Listening: